structurizr/onpremises/docs/docs/02-getting-started.md

 ### Using the Structurizr on-premises installation

 If deployment was successful, navigating to [http://localhost:8080](http://localhost:8080) should open the Structurizr on-premises installation.
-You will see the end user license agreement, which you will need to accept, before the on-premises installation home page is displayed.
 You can then sign in using the default credentials (`structurizr` and `password`).